StackVista/stackstate-docs/use/health-state-and-alerts/add-an-alert.md

 ## How an alert is triggered

-Alerts are triggered in response to health state changes on an element.
-The health state or an element is derived from metrics and events data in telemetry streams, whereas the health state of a view is calculated based on the health state of the elements in the view.
+Alerts are triggered in response to health state changes on an element or view.
+The health state of an element is derived from metrics and events data in the telemetry streams assigned to it, whereas the health state of a view is calculated based on the cumulative health state of elements within it.
+Propagated state changes can also be used to trigger alerts, however, this can result in a lot of noise.
 The contributing factors that lead to an alert being triggered are described below.

-- Telemetry streams attached to the element provide related metrics and events data.
+- Telemetry streams attached to an element provide related metrics and events data.
 - Health checks attached to the element listen to the available telemetry streams and report a health state based on the configured parameters.
 - When the reported health state of an element changes, a chain of [state change events](#state-change-events) are generated:
     - `HealthStateChangedEvent` for the element itself.
     - `PropagatedStateChangedEvent` for all elements that depend on the element.
     - `ViewStateChangedEvent` a single event for the entire view.
 Note that this event type will only be generated if the configured [view state change criteria](/use/health-state-and-alerts/configure-view-health.md) are met.
-- Event handlers associated with the view listen to the generated state change events and trigger the configured alerts and actions.
+- [Event handlers](#add-an-event-handler-to-a-view) associated with the view listen to the generated state change events and trigger the configured alerts and actions.

 ## Add an event handler to a view